 Louisiana Rut Prediction 2026: A Parish-by-Parish Breakdown

-Our Louisiana rut prediction for 2026: the most parish-dependent rut in the country, from October in the Florida Parishes to January in the Mississippi River bottoms — why it's so scattered, and how to find and hunt your area's window.
+Our Louisiana rut prediction for 2026: the most parish-dependent rut in the country, from October in the Florida Parishes to January in the river bottoms.

 Louisiana has the most scattered rut in the South, and arguably the country's most parish-dependent.
 Breeding ranges from October in some areas to late January in others, and two neighboring parishes can rut a month apart.
 The reason is history: Louisiana's herd was rebuilt over decades from deer stocked out of many different source herds, and each kept its own breeding clock.
 The only date that matters is the one for your specific area — and the Louisiana Department of Wildlife and Fisheries publishes a rut map built to give it to you.